MilanKacar/milankacar.github.io/_posts/2024-11-18-blog79_defuse-the-bomb.md

 This problem highlights the importance of understanding circular arrays and optimizing solutions for efficiency.

-- The **basic solution** is easy to implement but scales poorly for larger arrays.
+- The **basic solution** is easy to implement but scales poorly for larger arrays, but that is exactly what we need since the constrains are optimal for the easy solution.
-- The **optimized solution** leverages a sliding window approach to significantly improve performance.

 Keep learning and happy coding! 🚀